nightduck/rmw_hazcat_fork/README.md

-RMW_ICEORYX_CPP
+RMW_HAZCAT_CPP
 ---------------

-C++ implementation of the rmw iceoryx middleware interface.
+C++ implementation of the rmw hazcat middleware interface.

+Based on iceoryx, so vestigial references may still be found

 ## test